Jeija/ToA-AoA-Augmented-ChannelCharting/README.md

 > Florian Euchner, Phillip Stephan, Stephan ten Brink: "Augmenting Channel Charting with Classical Wireless Source Localization Techniques"

 presented at the Asilomar Conference on Signals, Systems, and Computers in November 2023.
+You will also find the [presentation slides](PresentationSlides_Asilomar2023.pdf) in this repository.

 Classical Localization | Channel Charting
 :-:|:-: